 Sports injuries are often repairable with arthroscopy, which is a minimally invasive procedure that allows doctors to diagnose and sometimes treat joint injuries and disease through small incisions in the skin.

 Here at Advanced Physical Medicine & Rehabilitation, our board certified physical therapists and rehabilitation specialists are here to get you back on the road to recovery if you suffer from a sports injury.
-Our wellness centers are located in Lake Como, Red Bank, Manalapan, Brick and Edison, NJ and we are here to give you the proper treatment and sports medicine education to help you fully recover.
+Our wellness centers are located in Lake Como, Red Bank, Manalapan, Brick, Edison, NJ, and Robbinsville, and we are here to give you the proper treatment and sports medicine education to help you fully recover.

 Prevention Of Injuries In Sports Medicine